Navy Medical Corps: What to Expect

 Promotion opportunities are regularly available but competitive and based on performance.

-It’s also important to note that specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields.
+Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields.

-You can finish your education with little or no debt, and learn to lead others, further distinguishing your career, enhancing your credentials and expanding the boundaries of your expertise.
+In the Navy, you'll learn to lead others, further distinguishing your career, enhancing your credentials and expanding the boundaries of your expertise.
 Plus, if you’re a student or resident, you can concentrate on your education or training, with no military/training obligation until after your program is completed.

 Residents may get supplemental income in medical residency through the Navy Financial Assistance Program (FAP), which may offer you $275,000 or more during your medical residency, including an annual $45,000 grant, a monthly stipend and reimbursement for out-of-pocket expenses.